jsway1/RetinaRAG/README.md

 # Repository Folders and Contents

-# Data
+## docs

 The system was trained on PDFs provided by the authors of the Duke Manual of Vitreoretinal Surgery.
-Each PDF corresponds to a chapter of the textbook and describes case preparation, surgical technique, tips and tricks, and common complications for each case type.
-A total of 69 PDF documents from this textbook were used in RAG development.
 This information is protected by copyright, so we were not able to publish these PDFs along with this repository.
-We have included open source sample PDFs describing common conditions in vitreoretinal surgery to allow prospective users to test the system.
+We have included open source sample PDFs describing common conditions in vitreoretinal surgery to allow prospective users to test the database creation system.

+## chroma

+Contains files associated with the chroma database that stores the text chunk embeddings from the textbook chapters used.

+## notebooks

+Contains Jupyter notebooks used during the app development process

+## scripts

+>> createdb.py

+## templates